inveniosoftware/training/08-data-models-from-scratch/README.md

 - How to create a new Invenio module
 - How to define a REST endpoints connected to our data model
-- How to create ElasticSearch mappings
+- How to create Elasticsearch mappings
 - How to create JSONSchemas
 - How to define and use loaders and serializers
 - How to use minters and fetchers to manipulate PIDs